mattmallencode/crm/README.md

 This implementation can be used by multiple businesses i.e. users create "teams" and invite other users to join their team.
 However, it could easily be modified to be used by a single business by removing the team creation endpoint.

+## Some CRM Terms

+The following are definitions of important terms in CRM software.
+Please familiarise yourself with them to ease your understanding of this document.

++ __Contacts__: are potential or existing customers of a business.
++ __Deals__: are potential or existing sales contract between a business and  a customer.
+Deals can be:
+	+  **open** i.e. no contract has been signed / no money has been exchanged, or
+	+ **closed** i.e. the business has made the sale / money has been credited to it.
++ **Deal Goal**: The amount of money a business aims to earn when initially pursuing a deal with a customer.
++ **Deal Closed Amount**: The actual amount of money a business earned after closing a deal with a customer.

-## Why Choose Sherpa CRM
+## What Sherpa Can Do

-Sherpa CRM is a powerful tool for businesses to manage and enhance their customer relations.
-As an Open-Source web-application, Sherpa aims to provide CRM resources to all businesses ranging from small scale start-ups to large scale corporations.

-Choosing Sherpa as your CRM of choice will provide the following
+Sherpa has the following features:

-+ __User-Friendly Interface__ - Sherpa CRM has a modern and intuitive interface that is easy to use.
-Our interface is friendly and accessible due its simple nature which will easily allow every member of your organization to quickly pick up Sherpa CRM in their daily workflow, leading to increased productivity and enhanced client satisfaction.
++ __User-Friendly Interface__ - Sherpa has friendly and accessible interface, meaning any member of an organisation can quickly pick up Sherpa in their daily workflow, leading to increased productivity and enhanced client satisfaction.
-+ __Contact Information Management__ - Sherpa CRM provides an easy to use dashboard for managing company contact information where team members can add, view and edit information.
-Contact information may be sorted and filtered efficiently to find the contacts that you need instantaneously
++ __Contact Information Management__ - Sherpa provides an easy to use dashboard for managing contact information where team members can add, view, and edit information e.g. email addresses, phone numbers, statuses etc. Contact information can also be searched, sorted, and filtered so that one can easily find data of interest.
-+ __Contact Relationship Management__ - A contact relationship dashboard is provided for you to manage and foster your relationships with your organizations contacts.
-Users can communicate with contacts using our integrated Email and Meeting features where you may send/receive emails and schedule online meetings with your contacts.
-Additionally you may create and assign a task to one of your team members to follow up with one of your contacts while also being able to write notes to keep track of any minor details that may need to be remembered regarding your contacts
++ __Contact Relationship Management__ - Users can communicate with contacts using our integrated Google API features where you may send/receive emails, set tasks in your calendar, and schedule online meetings with your contacts all from within the application.
+Tasks and meetings also appear in your Google calendar as well as that of the contact's.
+Furthermore, Sherpa allows one to leave "notes" for colleagues and informs one of the "activity" between team members and contacts to facilitate collaboration.
-+ __Deal Management__ - Sherpa CRM also provides a dashboard for managing your organizations deals and deal information with other contacts and companies.
-Team members can create and edit deals for keeping track of any previous business transactions or if pursuing potential opportunities.
-Information can be searched and filtered when needed in order to retrieve any deal information as quickly as possible
++ __Deal Management__ - Sherpa provides an easy to use dashboard for managing deal information where team members can add, view and edit deals e.g. marking them as closed, setting the goal of the deal, etc. Deal information can also be searched, sorted, and filtered so that one can easily find data of interest.
-+ __Data Analysis__ - Sherpa CRM provides an analytics dashboard where you can get an insight into your organization's performance.
++ __Data Analysis__ - Sherpa provides an analytics dashboard where you can get an insight into your organisation's sale performance.
 Analytics regarding your companies recent open/closed deals are displayed, along with a forecast for future deals and other data.

+## Why Sherpa Adds Unique Value

+One may wonder if rather than using a CRM like Sherpa if they could instead manage their relationships with customers in a more ad hoc manner e.g. just use an email service like Google on its own in conjunction with conferencing software.
+However, the real value in a system like this is how all of the pieces link up together.

+Firstly, with Sherpa, **your sales team always has a cohesive view**.
+For example, if contact's email changes, it changes for everyone on your team.

+Secondly, Sherpa **makes management easier**.
+A manager can assign a member of their sales team to chase down a specific customer, and that sales person knows immediately after logging into the application which contacts they are supposed to be handling (rather than having to keep up with endless Email/MS Teams / Slack threads to keep pace with management).

+Lastly, **everything is traceable** with Sherpa.
+Not just in terms of analytics but also in terms of customer interactions.
+Everyone on a team can see which customers have been “left on the back burner” so to speak based on when the last time they were emailed for example.

+To put it simply, it would be very painful to set up a cohesive flow in terms of managing your relationship with customers if you were to bootstrap this yourself with several unconnected applications.
+Sherpa makes it easy.

 ## Project Specification